numberplates/plateit-api-docs/objects/system-package-status.md

 !> Read only

-Each [package](/objects/order-package.md) has an associated system package status.
+Each [OrderPackage](/objects/order-package.md) has an associated SystemPackageStatus.
 It is used to categorise and filter the packages.

 ## Example Request